edgard/murailobot/README.md

 1. Add the bot to your group
 2. Mention the bot (@your_bot_name) in your message to get a response
 3. The bot will analyze the conversation context and respond appropriately
+4. The bot can analyze both text and images when mentioned
-4. Group messages are saved for context and profile generation
+5. Group messages are saved for context and profile generation

 ## Features

-- Chat with AI through Telegram group mentions
+- Chat with Google's Gemini AI through Telegram group mentions
+- Image analysis capabilities for photos shared in the chat
-- Persistent conversation history with context preservation
+- Persistent conversation history with sophisticated context management
 - Advanced user profiling system with behavioral analysis
-- Automated daily user profile updates
+- Scheduled database maintenance tasks
-- Role-based access control
+- Role-based access control for administrative commands
 - Docker support for both AMD64 and ARM64 architectures
 - Simple YAML configuration
-- Efficient message cleanup and storage management
+- Efficient database management with SQLite

 ## User Profiling System

 MurailoBot includes a sophisticated user profiling system that:

 - Automatically analyzes message patterns and content to build psychological profiles
-- Runs daily profile updates with data preservation mechanisms
-- Tracks user metadata including display names, locations, and age ranges
+- Maintains user information including aliases, locations, age ranges, and personality traits
-- Maintains persistent profiles across conversations
+- Preserves profile data between sessions and incrementally builds understanding
 - Enhances AI responses with contextual user information
-- Preserves existing profile data while incrementally updating with new insights
+- Supports manual profile editing by administrators

-The profiling system helps the bot provide more personalized and context-aware responses by analyzing:
+The profiling system gathers insights by analyzing:
 - Language patterns and word choice
 - Emotional expressions and communication style
 - Recurring themes in communications